pujitm/personal-blog/src/pages/blog/going-pro-in-csgo.md

 While you're doing this, you can still be watching pro games and your own demos.

 I would stick to live streams and youtube vods/ highlights.
 There's no need to watch modern pro demos unless 1) you've worked up to it or 2) you're bored, and you want to.
-You simply won't get the most out of your time this way.
+You simply won't get the most out of your time this way because you'll be missing context and you might not understand the game well enough to accurately decipher it.

 As for your own demos, you're only looking for your mistakes.
 This should be pretty quick, 20 minutes per session at most.

 ## Schedule

 Phew.
 That was a lot to take in.
 So what does a regular day look like?

 Assuming you're in school, watch a (modern) pro game (or a nade/game tutorial) on youtube for 10-15 minutes before hopping in-game.
 Don't forget to eat and stay hydrated.
 Don't shoot yourself in the foot.